vramanavar1/seed-webapi/README.md

   # Kubernetes CI/CD with .NET Core Seed Web API - Template Project

-This is very basic API template project; which gets hosted in Kubernetes Cluster
+    This is very basic API template project; which gets hosted in Kubernetes Cluster.
+API Project is structured as below

-  a) As first step it gets latest version from the master

-  b) Builds and Pushes Docker image to Docker Registry; Build Number is used to tag the Docker Image

-  c) As part of build pipeline step; replaces the Container Image number from Kubernetes Manifest yaml file

-  d) Finally, the Kubernetes manifest yaml file is applied to the cluster
+    a) SeedWebApi: Host shell; which exposes api endpoints
+    b) ServiceLayer: All the business logic; processed using Domain objects
+    c) PersistenceLayer: Uses In-Memory database to store data

+  # Prerequisites

+    a) Installed Azure Powershell CLI (This is required to connect to Azure and execute the scripts from "Step 1" below)
+    b) Docker (Containerizing the application and executing locally)

   # Step 1: Create Kubernetes Cluster - Using following script

     NOTE: For simplicity; the below resource names reflect as they are in my environment; please rename as per your environment

+    #Note: Logon to your Azure Portal
+    Login-AzAccount

     $subscriptionId = (Get-AzSubscription -SubscriptionName Polyglot-Development-PayAsYouGo).Id
     $resourceGroupName = "pgt-seedwebapi-aue-rg"